logo-lakshmshree

 • CMP is vital for investors and traders as it is the benchmark for buying and selling securities.

-• CMP is a real-time snapshot of a security's market value.
+• CMP in stock market is a real-time snapshot of a security's market value.

 • It's a dynamic figure influenced by various factors.